-When power is first applied, the iTouch[TM] control panel will display a welcome message and the current software revisions, Figures 10.1a.
-Then the spa will begin a blow out cycle, Section 12.5, page 58.
+When power is first applied, the iTouchTM control panel will display a welcome message and the current software revisions, Figures 10.1a.
+Then the spa will begin a blow out cycle, Section 12.5, page 61.

-Note: The start up menu will time out after approximately 3 seconds and then change to the registration display in Section 10.2.
+Note: The start up menu will time out after approximately 3 seconds.